 - a.
 When warning or penalizing either wrestler for stalling in the neutral position (Exception: second stoppage for interlocking fingers); - b.
 When warning or penalizing for stalling the defensive wrestler or the offensive wrestler while in the rear standing position. - For locked hands or grasping clothing committed during a successful scoring opportunity; - d.
 For applying a figure-four scissors around the head from neutral during a successful takedown; - e.
 For applying a figure-four scissors around both legs or the body from the offensive position during a successful reversal or escape; - f.
-For illegal holds, unnecessary roughness or unsportsmanlike conduct during scoring situations, unless it is necessary to prevent an injury.
-The referee shall stop the match after scoring has occurred or if scoring no longer is imminent; and - g.
+For illegal holds, unnecessary roughness or unsportsmanlike conduct during scoring situations, unless it is necessary to prevent an injury; and - g.
 During a verbal count for Rules 5.7.12, 5.7.13 and 5.7.14 when the defensive wrestler is in the process of scoring. - Art.
 3. Warnings and Sequence of Penalties.
 The Penalty Table summarizes the sequence of violations, which are cumulative throughout the match and/or event. - Art.
-4. Offensive Infractions and Advantage Time.
-When an infraction occurs by the offensive wrestler, the referee shall ensure that the advantage time stops at the point when the infraction is indicated on the mat.
+4. Offensive Infractions and Riding Time.
+When an infraction occurs by the offensive wrestler, the referee shall ensure that the riding time stops at the point when the infraction is indicated on the mat.